-We assign a Profitability score of b1, two notches below RLB Vorarlberg's ba2 initial score.
-The b1 score reflects our expectation of a slight decline in its modest net profit relative to its total assets as well as its dependence on more volatile income streams from participations.
-For 2018, we expect the net income-to-tangible assets ratio to result in around 20 bps of tangible assets based on our assumption of continued pressure on net interest income as well as including a normalised provisioning level.
+We assign a Profitability score of b1, in line with RLB Vorarlberg's initial score.
+The b1 score reflects our expectation of a modest net profit relative to its total assets, as well as its dependence on more volatile income streams from participations.
+For 2019, we expect the net income-to-tangible assets ratio to result in around 20 basis points of tangible assets based on our assumption of continued pressure on net interest income.

-Although we saw a slight increase in net interest income by 5% to €31 million in 2017, we expect it to remain under pressure in the medium term because the negative/low interest rate environments weigh on returns from treasury and interbank activities, while the share of more stable interest income from customers showed a declining trend in 2017 to 49% from 55% of total net interest income a year earlier.
+Although we saw a slight increase in the bank's net interest income by 5% to €33 million in 2018, we expect it to remain under pressure in the medium term because the negative/low interest rate environment weighs on returns from treasury and interbank activities, while the share of more stable interest income from customers was stable at 49% of total net interest income in 2018, compared with the previous year.